Hidden Cannabinoids: Commonly Unknown Compounds in Cannabis

 The cannabis plant contains 113 known cannabinoids, most of which have not been closely studied.
 THC has been the source of cannabis’ notoriety as it provides its psychoactive effect, but CBD recently has been in the spotlight because it is not psychoactive and appears to have an array of health benefits.

-In this article, we explore some of the lesser known cannabinoids so that we can get a better grasp of this complex plant and what it can do for us!
+In this article, we explore some of the lesser known or secret cannabinoids so that we can get a better grasp of this complex plant and what it can do for us!

 An Italian study discovered this cannabinoid along with another called cannabidiphorol.
 Their research led them to conclude that THCP, in particular, might possess higher potency than THC.
 Although this finding is not definite, it is clear that it binds to cannabinoid receptors 33 times stronger than what THC does.